gvwilson/thirdbit/_posts/2004/2004-07-01-command-line-power-tools.md

 date: 2004-07-01 11:18:48
 year: 2004
 ---
 <p>Harald Koch just pointed me at <a href="http://xmlstar.sourceforge.net/">XMLStarlet</a>, a command-line toolset for manipulating XML.
-This isn't the first beast of its ilk --- Sean McGrath built similar tools several years ago in Python, for example --- but it seems to be more mature than others.</p>
+This isn't the first beast of its ilk—Sean McGrath built similar tools several years ago in Python, for example—but it seems to be more mature than others.</p>

 <p>Clicking through the documentation, I'm struck yet again by the disconnect between programming's two approaches to handling "odd jobs".
 The first is the Unix command-line filter model; the second, scripting.
 The second is more powerful, primarily because it gives programmers access to richer data structures, and a wider set of control constructs.
 (I talk about this more in this article on extensible programming systems.)</p>